Tackle for Loss – Credits

 AI Disclosure

 My game does not use generative AI in the final product.
 While I experimented with it during the prototyping phase to speed up development, all the content you’ll see in the game was created by real people.
 I believe in the value of human craftsmanship for delivering a truly unique experience.
+However, the texts of Tackle for Loss have been translated with DeepL for languages other than English and German in order to make the game accessible to more people.
+I believe this is AI, correct?

 Asset Sourcing Transparency

 I use databases like itch.io to purchase pixel art assets because they allow me to support talented creators and focus my time on crafting the core experience of the game.
-While I understand concerns about “asset flips,” my goal is to combine these assets in unique and meaningful ways that serve the game’s vision.
+While I understand concerns about “asset flips”, my goal is to combine these assets in unique and meaningful ways that serve the game’s vision.